Nguyễn Bá Cẩn: Early life and political career

-Prime Minister of South Vietnam (1975)
+Prime Minister of South Vietnam (April 1975)

 In March 1975, after the army of North Vietnam had taken control of most of the Central region and the highlands, under pressure from the United States, there was a need for a sweeping reform of the composition of the government to stabilize the country, internal affairs in the South and had enough strength to engage in dialogue with the Communists, President Nguyễn Văn Thiệu invited him to take the position of Prime Minister, replacing the incumbent Prime Minister Trần Thiện Khiêm who had just resigned.

-On April 14, 1975, he presented the Cabinet list with the title "Government of National Unity" to President Thiệu.
+On 14 April 1975, he presented the Cabinet list with the title "Government of National Unity" to President Thiệu.
 Mr. Cẩn heads a Cabinet that has many experts and politicians considered "strong" many times more than the previous Saigon cabinet.